Business Administration Minor

 Notes about this minor:

-This minor is closed to students majoring in any program in the Saunders College of Business.
+- This minor is closed to students majoring in any undergraduate program in Saunders College of Business.

 Business Law I

 An introduction to legal principles and their relationship to business organizations.
 Explores the U.S. legal system, the U.S. court system, civil and criminal procedure, the role of government agencies, legal research, and the substantive areas of law most relevant to business, including constitutional law, tort law, criminal law, contract law, intellectual property, debtor-creditor relations, bankruptcy, business entities, securities regulation, and antitrust law.
 (This course is available to RIT degree-seeking undergraduate students.)
 Lecture 3 (Fall, Spring, Summer).

 Law, Business, and Society

 This course provides an introductory survey of significant aspects of how select laws in the U.S. affect and are affected by society and commercial enterprises.
 The focus is on legal principles and societal considerations.
 Ethical issues in certain contexts will be discussed as well.
 Students will be introduced to basic legal research.
 Lecture 3 (Fall, Spring).

 A survey of operations and supply chain management that relates to both service- and goods- producing organizations.
 Topics include operations and supply chain strategies; ethical behavior; forecasting; product and service design, including innovation and sustainability; capacity and inventory management; lean operations; managing projects; quality assurance; global supply chains; and the impacts of technology.
 (Prerequisites: STAT-145 or MATH-251 or equivalent courses.)
 Lecture 3 (Fall, Spring, Summer).